allenai/mice/README.md

 We use AllenNLP to train our Predictor models.
 Code for training Predictors can be found in `src/predictors/`.
 See `run_all.sh` for commands used to train Predictors, which will save models to subfolders in `trained_predictors`.

-Alternatively, you can work with models downloaded from TODO.
+Alternatively, you can work with our pretrained models, which you can download with `download_models.sh`.

 ### Training Editors